joouha/euporie/docs/apps/console.rst

 Euporie Console
 ###############

-Euporie console is a terminal terminal frontend for Jupyter kernels, allowing code to be executed interactively and rich output to be displayed.
+Euporie console is a terminal frontend for Jupyter kernels, allowing code to be executed interactively and rich output to be displayed.

 .. video:: https://user-images.githubusercontent.com/12154190/185399185-55af7414-26ce-403d-b47f-7dda4d74f053.webm